8 Things You Need to Know Before Sign Up

 The fees are as follows:

 - eCHECK: 1%

 - Credit card: 3%

 - Local bank transfer: 1%

-When making payments to service provider, Payoneer lets you choose whether you want to pay the fee or pass is on to the recipient.
+When making payments to service providers, Payoneer lets you choose whether you want to pay the fee or pass it on to the recipient.
 In case the service provider is located in an EEA country, the fee is automatically charged to them.

 4.3 Receiving Money

 There are two ways in which you can receive money via Payoneer.

 4.3.1 Global Payment Service

 If you have registered for the Global Payment Service of Payoneer, you will get receiving accounts for euros (EUR), U.S. dollars (USD), Japanese yens (JPY) and British pounds (GBP).